 From February to September you can go great white shark diving in False Bay, near Simon's Town, and from April to September in Mossel Bay on the Garden Route.

-Choosing a Shark Cage Diving Tour Operator in Gansbaai - Cape Town
+Choosing a Shark Cage Diving Company in Gansbaai - Cape Town

 I went diving with White Shark Ventures, one of the first shark cage diving operators established in Gansbaai.
 The company has a great reputation, measures 4,5 on the TripAdvisor review scale, and was awarded a 2014 Certificate of Excellence.
 Established back in 1992, the team has plenty of experience and is rated amongst the best shark cage diving operators in Cape Town.
 White Shark Ventures also founded the Great White Shark Protection Foundation, aimed at conserving great white sharks worldwide.